Thursday, July 7, 2016

 But let an emotionally disturbed person decide that he wants to take a scalpel to his genitalia, get his Adam’s Apple shaved, get breast implants and estrogen injections, and he’s applauded for his 'courage', as if mutilating his body is right.
 No one says anything about his narcissism.
 It is considered politically incorrect to look askance at his decision, to suggest he needs emotional help.

-About Time, part four: The evolution of Language – Science versus the Bible
+About Time, Part Four: Language – Science versus the Bible

-In previous columns in this series, we’ve looked at the clashes between the creation account and the Big Bang, between the Exodus account and biblical skeptics, and the biblical record of Israelite history versus the historical records of those nations around them.
+In previous columns in this series, we’ve looked at the creation account versus the Big Bang, the Exodus account and biblical skeptics, and the biblical record of Israelite history versus the historical records of those nations around them.
 No discussion about the claims of the Bible versus the claims of science and history would be complete without looking at human speech.

 Why won't racism go away?